ElyasBinothman/mission-quizify/README.md

 # Gemeni Quizify Quiz Generator

 ## Description
 Gemeni Quizify is an AI-powered bot that generates questions based on a topic entered by the user from a document they have uploaded.
 This project leverages state-of-the-art natural language processing techniques to create quizzes that are tailored to specific topics within the provided documents.
+The code utilizes Vertex AI from Google API and incorporates Langchain for natural language processing capabilities.

 ## Installation